rohanmaddamsetti/PCN-db-pipeline/README.md

     chmod +x ${PWD}/bin/themisto_linux-v3.2.2/themisto  ##make the linux themisto binary into an executable
     ```

-    Then, you can add these binaries to the `$PATH` from the command-line as follows, before running `pseuPIRA.py`:
+    Then, you can add these binaries to the `$PATH` from the command-line as follows, before running the pipeline:

     ```bash
     export PATH="${PWD}/bin/themisto_linux-v3.2.2:$PATH"